 6. Go for nutritious treats

-No matter whether your dog is normal, pregnant, or lactating, dog treats are very crucial.
-Believe it or not, treats are part of the diet of a dog.
+Dog treats are crucial whether your dog is normal, pregnant, or lactating.
+Believe it or not, treats are part of a dog’s diet.
 Due to cheaper costs, popular products use carbohydrate-packed fillers, resulting in non-nutritious treats.

 A treat containing a few nutritious dog foods includes cheddar cheese, fresh fruits, and dried beef.
-You should also consider adding things that are high in calories like salmon and sweet potatoes to your dog’s diet.
+You should also consider adding things high in calories, like salmon and sweet potatoes, to your dog’s diet.
 Chicken, meatballs, and eggs are great choices if the two aforementioned foods are unavailable.

 Nonetheless, avoid buying treats that are cheap in terms of quality.
-Check the label of nutritional values as well as the ingredient list for sure.
+Check the label of nutritional values and the ingredient list for sure.

-After all, to improve dog milk production the right way, you should still ask your vet about the proper amount of food you ought to feed your lactating dog.
+After all, to improve dog milk production, you should still ask your vet about the food you should feed your lactating dog.

 Depending on the breed, the number of pups, and other factors, your vet may recommend a specific healthy diet plan for your mama dog.

 7. Provide enough rest

 Lactating dogs need plenty of rest and relaxation to maintain milk production.
 Provide your dog with a comfortable and quiet place to rest.

 8. Keep your dog stress-free